tinted-software/zed-os/README.md

-# microgravity OS
+# Zed OS

-A Linux-compatible operating system built with Google's Antigravity IDE.
+An operating system built with the Zed Editor.